august 9, 2003

 11:38pm

-i hope by now you've all noticed our new website and are being nice to each other. once i have a spot of time again i can get back to work helping flesh it out with a few more polishes and eventually all the bigger new stuff we have waiting. it is really just the tip of the iceberg. last night i dreamt there were several snails crawling out of my bath tub drain. i asked somebody what to do about it and he suggested using a blowtorch. i said, but that would mess up my pipes! and he said, oh yeah. well i am off to go buy milk now because i have no breakfast...i will try and say hello on the new site soon
+last night i dreamt there were several snails crawling out of my bath tub drain. i asked somebody what to do about it and he suggested using a blowtorch. i said, but that would mess up my pipes! and he said, oh yeah.

 june 19, 2003

-sound is locked! after a grueling pair of weeks mixing with tim i've just sat with the latest cuts and have with much relief deemed the little trilogy finished. we now have a day and a half left for polishing & stereo work before our big lab deadline. it's been a very difficult deadline & final 14 days but everyone here really pulled through despite all the long hours. i will have to buy tim a fruit basket. and believe it or not we did in fact break the embarrassing 'rejected' 80 hour sound mix record - all evidence indicates that this little trilogy of films collectively required around 100 hours of sound work, if not more.. all for 8 total minutes of film. at least it only took about 8 months to animate & shoot, and thankfully it's all turned out to be quite good here in the end. right now i think i like the middle film the best out of them. at this point i don't know if any of them are very funny anymore, though they are definitely all quite surreal and even kinda pretty in spots. i think they're the most surreal we've ever pushed anything. so it's a big relief to not just be finished but finished and satisfied. i can't imagine what this deadline would be like right now if all of this work was going into something that was sucking despite our best efforts. to be honest, pound for pound i'm much prouder of these three shorts right now than much of 'rejected'. i don't think that's just a momentary proud fatherly glow either, because usually at this point i'm vowing to never make another film. anyway there should be celebrating this weekend, hopefully the crew will be all together in the same place for a change. i want to see 'winged migration'. then next week i'm back to fulltime animating the big film. i am now going to get drunk and draw on post it notes
+sound is locked! after a grueling two weeks mixing with tim i've just sat with the latest cuts and have with much relief deemed the little trilogy finished. we now have a day and a half left for polishing and stereo work before our big lab deadline. it's been a very difficult deadline and final 14 days but everyone here really pulled through despite all the long hours. i will have to buy tim a fruit basket. and believe it or not we broke the embarrassing "rejected" 80 hour sound work record, these three cartoons somehow collectively required around 100 hours of sound work, if not more... all for 8 minutes of film. at least it only took about 8 months to animate and shoot, and thankfully it's all turned out to be fine. right now i think i like the middle film the best out of them. it's a big relief to not just be finished in time but finished and satisfied. i can't imagine what this deadline would be like right now if all of this work was going into something that was sucking, despite our best efforts. anyway there should be celebrating this weekend, hopefully the crew will be all together in the same place for a change. i want to see "winged migration." then next week i'm back to fulltime animating the big film. i am now going to get drunk and draw on post it notes

 june 3, 2003